shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

 -  the subscribe() method returns an object of type **Subscription** that can be used to unsubscribe the observable when needed

-  The following is an example of subscribing on an observable object and passing an observer object that implements the Observer Interface and passes the implementation of the 2 methods next(), and complete()
+  The following is an example of subscribing on an observable object and passing an observer object that implements the Observer Interface and passes the implementation of the 2 methods next(), and complete() onSubscribe() function is a click event handler of a button created in the template

   ```
       logs:any[]=[]